-{\it Figure 3.
-The DMGB associated with the $6$-angulation of Fig.2.
-In this case, $\delta=3$ and the two extra vertices $\wt v_1$ and $\wt v_2$ appear on the right of the figure.
-The map is bounded by the two boundary geodesics connecting the root of the tree to the vertex $\partial$.}

-We will say that $\wt M$ is the discrete map with geodesic boundaries (in short the DMGB) associated with $M$.
-We sometimes say that $\gamma$, resp. $\gamma'$, is the left boundary geodesic, resp. the right boundary geodesic, of $\wt M$.
+We will say that $\wt M$ is the discrete map with geodesic boundaries (in short, the DMGB) associated with $M$.
+Notice that the boundary of $\wt M$ is only piecewise geodesic since it consists of the union of two geodesics from $\varnothing$ to $\partial$.
+We sometimes say that $\gamma$, respectively $\gamma'$, is the left boundary geodesic, respectively the right boundary geodesic, of $\wt M$.